trevormil/bitbadges-docs/for-developers/core-concepts/transferability-approvals.md

 Let's break down the definition above.

-* The "Mint" mapping ID corresponds to the Mint address.
+* The "Mint" list ID corresponds to the Mint address.
 This approval only allows transfers from the "Mint" address.
-The transfer can be initiated by any user (because the AddressMapping "AllWithoutMint" includes all addresses).
+The transfer can be initiated by any user (because the AddressList "AllWithoutMint" includes all addresses).
 * The ownership rights for any time of badge IDs 1-100 can be transferred from UNIX time 1691931600000 (Aug 13, 2023) to time 1723554000000 (Aug 13, 2024).&#x20;

 Note the approval only applies to the details defined and must match ALL details.
 For example, badge ID #101 is not defined by this approval even if all other criteria matches.